VietQLe/GitHub/Readme.md

 3. Initialize the project as a Git repo by running `git init`.
 Will only need to do this the first time you set up project.

 4. To connect your project to GitHub, run `git remote add origin URL`.
 The URL is what you get at the end of first step.
+Also only need to do one time.

 5. Add the files to the staging area with `git add .`
     - if you want to see what is in ur staging area that you'll be committing, you can run `git status`

 6. Commit the files in your staging area with `git commit -m "commit message"`.
 Your *commit message* is basically what changes you are making.

+7. Then you'll want to push your changes to Github with `git push -u origin master`.